jackfrancisdalton/ReactNotificationBar/README.md

 	}

 	addNotification() {
-		// onClick function
+		// onClick function prints the "onClickObject" using alert
 		let onClickFunc = (key, obj) => alert("notification click with data: " + obj.data)

-		// Adds a new generic notification to the stack this.refs.notificationContainer.pushNotification(guid(), "generic notification", "mail" , 10000, onClickFunc, { data: "example value" }, true);
+		// Adds a new generic notification to the stack with a 10 second timeout this.refs.notificationContainer.pushNotification(guid(), "generic notification", "mail" , 10000, onClickFunc, { data: "example value" }, true);
 	}

 	addCustomNotification() {
-		// Add custom notification to the stack this.refs.notificationContainer.pushCustomNotification(guid(), <CustomNotificationBox customMessage={"HELLO"}/>, null);
+		// Add custom notification to the stack that does not timeout this.refs.notificationContainer.pushCustomNotification(guid(), <CustomNotificationBox customMessage={"HELLO"}/>, null);
 	}